rakutenanalytics/ios-rakutenanalytics/README.md

 @section analytics-tutorial Getting started
-@attention This module depends on the [deviceinformation](../deviceinformation-latest) module to retrieve the device's unique identifier.
-The deviceinformation module also requires keychain access for proper configuration.
+@attention This module requires keychain access for proper configuration.
 See @ref device-information-keychain-setup "Setting up the keychain" for more information.

-@attention Without the deviceinformation module, RSDKAnalyticsManager::spoolRecord: raises a `NSObjectInaccessibleException`.
+If the keychain access is not done properly, RSDKAnalyticsManager::spoolRecord: will raises a `NSObjectInaccessibleException`.

 @subsection analytics-register Registering a new application
 * [Registration Form](https://confluence.rakuten-it.com/confluence/display/RAT/RAT+Introduction+Application+Form) (from `r-intra`)